OrganicityEu-Platform/Asset-Annotation-Service/README.md

 - OC Participant (OC-P)
 - OC Anonymous (OC-AN)

-Restricions at Operations (v1):
+Restricions at Operations:
 1. TagDomain Management
  + OC-A can CRUD on Service, TagDomain, Tag
  + OC-E, OC-P, OC-AN can R on Service, TagDomain, Tag
 2. Application Management
  + OC-E can CRUD on Application, TagDomain
 3. Annotation
  + OC-A can CRUR all Annotations
  + OC-E can CRUR all annotations of his applications
  + OC-P can CRUD only his annotations
  + OC-AN can R only COUNT aggregations of annotations

 ## Sample Calls